cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 * Creates a virtualenv using the python binary of your choice.
 * Installs mandatory external modules into the virtualenv.
-* Installs mandatory and optional Cloudify Plugins and modules into the virtualenv.
+* Installs mandatory and optional Cloudify plugins and modules into the virtualenv.
 * Installs the `cloudify-agent` module into the virtualenv.
-* Installs any additional user chosen Cloudify Plugins or python modules into the virtualenv.
+* Installs any additional user chosen Cloudify plugins and Python modules into the virtualenv.
 * Validates that all specified modules were installed.
 * Creates a tar file containing the virtualenv.